 Now, we all know that 1 troy oz of gold is exactly as heavy as 1 troy oz of silver.
 If they both weigh 1 troy ounce, they are clearly the same weight.

 Confused?
 Let's say you're weighing a large grocery bag full of feathers.
 You can lift it up since it seems light enough; no problem.
-What happens when you fill that same large grocery bag with concrete?
+What happens when you fill that same large grocery bag with the equivalent volume in concrete?
 It'll be heavier, right?

 Why is there a difference?

 The gold atomic structure has 79 protons and electrons, plus 118 neutrons in its nucleus

 We'll need to delve into some 10th-grade science to understand why this precious metal difference exists.
 Why does a handful of gold weigh more than a handful of silver?

 Gold (Au) and silver (Ag) are both elements, which means they are made up of only one type of atom.
 However, gold atoms are bigger than silver atoms.